davefelcey/loading-text-files-example/README.md

-# Loading text files into Cassandra
+# Loading an XML file into Cassandra

 This example shows how text files can be compressed and loaded into a Cassandra table